Sunday, October 31, 2021

 In 1988, John released the album Reg Strikes Back.
 "I Don't Wanna' Go On With You Like That' rose to #1 in Canada and #1 on the Adult chart and #2 Popular in the U.S.

 "A Word In Spanish" was a strong follow-up, holding down #4 on the Adult Contemporary chart.
 It was recorded early in 1988 at producer James Newton-Howard's house in Los Angeles and features the multi-talented Johnstone playing a Spanish-flavored acoustic guitar.
-The protagonist is in an imagined movie scene where there are with a would-be lover, but he doesn't know how to tell the woman how he feels.
+The protagonist is in an imagined movie scene with a would-be lover, but he doesn't know how to tell the woman how he feels.
 He is reminded of a movie he once saw and although he doesn't understand the Spanish words, he mimics the actor hoping it will work for him too.

 The following year, John released the album Sleeping with the Past, which yielded the #1 Adult smash "Healing Hands".